raksheen/weatherapp/README.md

-# HOMEWORK: Weather App!!!
+# Lab: Weather App!!!

 ![nedstark](./assets/nedstark.jpg)

 Wait a second...
 I think I've heard that before...

 Yup!
-You've built a weather app already, BUT tonight you will rebuild it using REACT! 😉
+You've built a weather app already, BUT today you will rebuild it using REACT! 😉

 ### A quick reminder of how your app should look: